Top 10 Best Stop Motion TV Shows of All Time

 I've watched this ever since it first came out, and after so many years it still hasn't lost its hilarity.

-Wallace & Gromit Wallace and Gromit is a American-British clay animation comedy series created by Nick Park of Aardman Animations.
+Wallace and Gromit is a British clay animation comedy series created by Nick Park of Aardman Animations.
+The series features the eccentric inventor Wallace and his intelligent dog Gromit.
+It includes several award-winning short films and a feature-length movie.

 The pinnacle of stop motion entertainment, in my opinion.